 Instant Pot shrimp is easy to cook!
 We’ll teach you how to cook frozen shrimp in your pressure cooker + share other easy seafood recipes too.
 If you love to add these to alfredo for dinner, as a high protein snack or as an appetizer this recipe will work great for them all.

-Wondering how to cook frozen Instant Pot shrimp or wondering what to do with fresh shrimp in your pressure cooker, well we have directions for you so they’re perfectly pink when they’re done!
-As you know we have created over 101 easy Instant Pot recipes and seafood is our family’s favorite thing to eat so it’s only natural that we are now focusing our attention on Instant Pot shrimp recipes on the blog.
+Wondering how to cook frozen Instant Pot shrimp what to do with fresh shrimp in your pressure cooker?
+We have directions for you so they’re perfectly pink when they’re done!
+This and more on our easy Instant Pot recipes page. (originally published 1/19, affiliate links present)

-- Of course he followed directions to a tee (not) and brought home two bags of frozen shrimp instead of fresh from the meat counter so I had to think of what to do with them.
+Of course he followed directions to a tee (not) and brought home two bags of frozen shrimp instead of fresh from the meat counter so I had to think of what to do with them.
 My IP was new to me at the time and I was furiously creating new one pot meals for my family, and to share with all of you.

-- This is the size I was working with, extra jumbo (which shrink quite a bit and become bite sized when they’re done so don’t let the size scare you)
+- This is the size I was working with, extra jumbo.
+They shrink quite a bit and become bite sized when they’re done so don’t let the size scare you.

 - I got the cook times off the Instant Pot website but ended up adjusting the shrimp cook times after I experimented with them on my own.